-We currently have scientific and research collaboration arrangements with academic institutions, including McGill University ("McGill"), Rutgers, The State University of New Jersey ("Rutgers") and OHSU as follows:
+We currently have scientific and research collaboration arrangements with academic institutions, including McGill University ("McGill"), Rutgers, The State University of New Jersey ("Rutgers") and Oregon Health & Science University ("OHSU") as follows:

-- We have a 27-year, exclusive worldwide license from McGill to develop, use and market certain cell adhesion technology and compounds, including ADH-1.
+- We have a 27-year, exclusive worldwide license from McGill to develop, use and market certain cell adhesion technology and compounds, including Exherin.
 We are obligated to fund certain mutually agreed upon research at McGill over a period of ten years totaling \$3.3 million and to make payments of up to \$0.3 million to McGill if we fail to meet certain milestones.
-We must also pay royalties of up to 2% of any gross revenue from the sale of licensed compounds. - Through our acquisition of Oxiquant, Inc. ("Oxiquant") we acquired an exclusive worldwide license with Rutgers to develop, use and market cancer products using the licensed intellectual property relating to Mesna.
-We are required to pay Rutgers up to US\$675,000 upon the achievement of certain clinical development and regulatory milestones; an annual license fee of US\$20,000 in 2005, increasing by US\$5,000 in 2006 and to US\$50,000 thereafter; running royalties of 4% of any net sales of any licensed products; and a 20% non-running royalty on any sublicense of the licensed technology.

-• Though our acquisition of Oxiquant, we acquired an exclusive worldwide license with OHSU to develop, use and market cancer products using the licensed intellectual property relating to thiol-based compounds.
+We must also pay royalties of up to 2% of any gross revenue from the sale of licensed compounds. - Through our acquisition of Oxiquant, we acquired an exclusive worldwide license with Rutgers to develop, use and market cancer products using the licensed patent rights relating to Mesna.
+We are required to pay Rutgers up to US\$675,000 upon the achievement of certain clinical development and regulatory milestones; an annual license fee of US\$15,000 in 2004, increasing by US\$5,000 in each of 2005 and 2006 and to US\$50,000 thereafter; running royalties of 4% of any net sales of any licensed products; and a 20% non-running royalty on any sublicense of the licensed technology. - Though our acquisition of Oxiquant, we acquired an exclusive worldwide license with OHSU to develop, use and market cancer products using the licensed intellectual property relating to thiol-based compounds.
 Under the license agreement with OHSU, we are required to pay OHSU up to US\$1.0 million upon the achievement of certain clinical development and sales milestones; a 2.5% royalty on net sales of any licensed products; and a 15% royalty on any sublicense of the licensed technology.